Notre-Solutions/Inship-Website/src/pages/automate/index.md

       **The Savings with InShip**

-      This time consuming, expensive process, which can include as many as 10 steps per invoice, has been estimated to cost (minimum).
-US$5.30 (€4.50) per item (source: PwC).
+      This time-consuming, expensive process, which can include as many as 10 steps per invoice, has been estimated to cost (minimum) US$5.30 (€4.50) per item (source: PWC).

       With InShip, the cost can be minimized to only 53 US cents (45 euro-cents) per item.
 InShip has been proven to save users between 80 – 90 percent, compared to manual accounts payable processing.